Reviews You Can Rely On

 Activity Use

-During our testing, we came to the conclusion you really can't go wrong with any watch in our test group.
+During our testing, we came to the conclusion that you really can't go wrong with any watch in our test group.
 Each has the ability to provide you with a great GPS track and give you on-screen data like heart rate, mileage, and pace.
 Some perform better than others, and your main sport should determine which model is best for you.

 Credit: Matthew Richardson

-For rugged activities, such as climbing, skiing, mountaineering, or backcountry backpacking, we'd recommend the Garmin Enduro 3, Garmin Fenix 8 Solar, or Coros Vertix 2S
+For rugged activities, such as climbing, skiing, mountaineering, or backcountry backpacking, we'd recommend the Garmin Enduro 3, Garmin Fenix 8 Solar, or Coros Vertix 2S.

 gps watch - a more robust watch is a good idea when climbing or backpacking.